 - Compression washers – inexpensive, easy to replace washers; washers do wear out, causing possible dripping before being replaced.

-- Washerless ball – reliable and long-lasting; for use with single-handle faucet only.
+- Washerless ball – reliable and long-lasting; for use with the single-handle faucet only.

 - Washerless cartridge – for use with one- or two-handle faucets; reliable, resilient and easy to maintain.